 Jacob Little is a St. Louis native.
 He is currently a PhD candidate in Creative Nonfiction at Ohio University, and obtained his MFA in Poetry at Minnesota State University.

 He is the Managing Editor of Brevity, and a founder and Consulting Editor of Profane.
 His career has included working at a zoo, Bath and Body Works, 5 different Blockbuster locations, a UPS warehouse, and a convenience store.
 He has been a custodian, a valet, a telemarketer, a maintenance man, a copywriter, a radio host, a cashier, and a luggage salesman, among other things.
 Now, he mostly just writes, edits, and teaches.

-His writing has been published or is forthcoming in Yemassee, Crack the Spine, Split Lip Magazine, Word Riot, and DIAGRAM.
+His writing has been published or is forthcoming in Yemassee, DIAGRAM, Split Lip Magazine, and Pithead Chapel, among other places.
 He has been a runner-up in Black Warrior Review's 2014 Creative Nonfiction Contest, a finalist in the 2016 DIAGRAM Essay Contest, an honorable mention in The Loft's 2014 Mentor Series in Poetry, and his personal essay, "Pleasure," won Yemassee's 2015 Creative Nonfiction Contest.